-- Off-the-glass calibration: Enables you use the scanner platen to create calibration tables. - X-Rite i1 spectrophotometer: Enables you to print a color chart, scan the streams of color patches in the color chart, and create a calibration table based on the scanned measurements.
+- Off-the-glass calibration: Enables you to use the scanner platen to create calibration tables.
+You can perform this procedure from the CX print server, your computer via the Remote Desktop connection, or the Creo web user interface. - X-Rite i1 spectrophotometer: Enables you to print a color chart, scan the streams of color patches in the color chart, and create a calibration table based on the scanned measurements.